Founding

 When Sir John Dunlop, the first post-war British Consul General in Hamburg, founded the Anglo-German Club in 1948, his chief aim was to revive the good relations that had formerly existed between the British and the Germans.
 It was a considerable challenge so soon after the war.

-So, as well as recruiting high-ranking members of the British occupation, such as the Regional Commissioner Sir Henry Vaughan Berry who became the club’s first chairman, he sought out German founder members who shared his vision.
 Among these Hamburg personalities, who were often invited to the club by the British, were well-known figures such as Max Brauer, Dr Kurt Sieveking and Dr Paul Nevermann, all of them mayors of Hamburg.
 The publishers Axel Springer, John Jahr and Ernst Rowohlt were also part of the club from the outset, as were Erik Blumenfeld and the banker Heinrich von Berenberg-Gossler, who ran our club for nearly 30 years.
 He did so with political impartiality but with dedication and in a manner both locally rooted and cosmopolitan.
 These are values that are maintained to this day and underscore the particular spirit of our club.

 Membership